iainporter/sms-service/README.md

 ## SMS Service

-WORK IN PROGRESS

-Blog Posts to follow

-A production quality micro service that demonstrates the use of several technologies including:
+A production quality micro service for sending SMS messages that demonstrates the use of several technologies including:

 * Quarkus
 * GraalVM